-This pane is used to turn a color image into a monochromatic image with some additional toning features.
+This pane is used to turn a color image into a monochromatic image, with some additional toning features to help you achieve a wide range of black-and-white styling options.

 The styles at the top of the pane represent different filter types often applied to an image, while the Auto button selects the black and white points of your image automatically.
 To manipulate the tones manually, move the color range sliders to the right (increasing brightness) or the left (decreasing).
 Alternatively, you can choose the Channel Mixer option from the Conversion pop-up, and use the slider to choose a look that accentuates the color tones you are most interested in.